apache/pekko/docs/src/main/categories/actor-interop-operators.md

-Operators meant for inter-operating between Akka Streams and Actors:
+Operators meant for inter-operating between Pekko Streams and Actors: